-Need for "24x7" Customs Clearance: Many factories in China operate on a "24 x 7 x 365" basis and need customs capacity that supports shipping and receiving operations at all times.
+- 3. Need for "24x7" Customs Clearance: Many factories in China operate on a "24 x 7 x 365" basis and need customs capacity that supports shipping and receiving operations at all times.
 Customs clearance still relies on manual procedures in China and is relatively slow compared to the other Southeast Asian countries.
 Insufficient access to customs personnel by importing parties, due to limited customs working hours on weekdays and on weekends, significantly hampers efficiency of supply chain management.
 Consequently, companies have borne additional costs due to goods languishing in a warehouse, as well as incurring customer dissatisfaction because of delayed delivery of goods.
 A lack of uniformity in customs work schedules and practices across the country exacerbates the problem, with some local authorities having extended hours of operation and others having more restricted operational schedules (such as weekends).
 This inconsistent operating model significantly hampers the ability to provide predictable logistical services in the shipment and delivery of goods.
-Overall, a robust and efficient customs clearance capacity is an important aspect of an established supply chain, and the removal of administrative bottlenecks and procedural delays would substantially increase China's ability to ensure trade facilitation for all stakeholders.
+Overall, a robust and efficient customs clearance capacity is an important aspect of an established supply chain, and the removal of administrative bottlenecks and procedural delays would substantially increase China's ability to ensure trade facilitation for all stakeholders. - 4.
 Customs Modernization: In China, customs clearance still relies principally on submission and processing of a paper declaration.
 Some cities are starting to implement "e-Customs" solutions and paperless declaration pilots, but each city is implementing different solutions and different plans.
-China could very substantially increase the efficiency of its customs operations by establishing paperless, efficient, and end-to-end paperless Customs solutions that are standardized across all regions.
+China could very substantially increase the efficiency of its customs operations by establishing paperless, efficient, and end-to-end paperless Customs solutions that are standardized across all regions. - 5.
+Bonded Zones: - a.
+Efficiency: Customs processes in a bonded zone in China continue to be inefficient.
+Many operations in China are located in bonded zones along with customers and suppliers.
+A big challenge in China is the bonded air transfer process.
+According to Chinese law, GAC must supervise any bonded air transfer between two bonded zones.
+There are four customsrelated organizations involved in the entire process at the following points: (1) departure zone, (2) departure city airport, (3) arrival city airport, and (4) arrival or receiving zone.
+Based on the current standard bonded transfer process, it is required that three bonded transfers be completed between these four customs authorities.
+The process is very complex with long lead times, impacting supply chain efficiency.
+GAC should simplify the bonded air transfer process across all the regions in China to alleviate shipment delays and burdens.